minwork/use-double-tap/README.md

 This is where disabling listener binding may come handy - you can use double tap detection only when necessary.

 ## Why `onClick`?
-Because it leverages built in event handler which can also detect mobile tap event.
+Because it leverages built in event listener which can also detect mobile tap event.

-This way we can get rid of complicated edge cases when combining `onTouchCancel onTouchEnd onTouchMove onTouchStart` events.
+This way we can get rid of complicated edge cases when combining `onTouchStart onTouchEnd onTouchCancel onTouchMove` events.

 Also this approach greatly reduce package size as well as increase speed and flexibility.